maximofcom/book-english/README.md

 ---

-### Do not read books or subtitles if you do not understand foreign speech by ear
+### Do not read books or subtitles if you do not understand foreign language by ear

 Books, subtitles are spoken language converted from the human auditory system to the human visual system.
-It's roughly like converting smells and tastes into text: "Banana is potato and sugar."
-Written language is for the transfer of information, but makes learning foreign languages absolutely impossible.
-Compare the size of a one-minute dialog as a video file, an audio file, and a text file.
+It's like converting smells and tastes into text: "Banana is potato and sugar."
+Written language is good for transmitting information quickly, but learning foreign languages is impossible.
+Compare the size of a one-minute dialog that is packaged as a video file, an audio file, and a text file.
 Is the difference between them thousands of times unnecessary information?

-For example, the phrase "What are you doing today?" is only spelled that way.
-And if you change even one letter, it's a mistake.
-In spoken language, this phrase has thousands of variants, depending on the speaker: geography, age, stuttering, angina, accent, dialect, foul and parasitic words.